 The banks attributed its degradation in asset quality to the spread of the COVID-19 pandemic that led to a decline in economic activities and movement in financial markets, and therefore the collections for the bank.
 SBI says that the Bank is gearing up on several fronts to mitigate all the challenges.
 Major challenges for the Bank could be extended working capital cycles, fluctuating cash flow trends, and the probable inability of the borrowers to meet their obligations against the loans in a timely manner.

-“Around 50% of our home loan book is to non-salaried customers which belong to the SME segment,” said Dinesh Khara, chairman of SBI, adding, “The slippages are largely because of the disruption in the SME segment.”
+“Around 50% of our home loan book is to non-salaried customers which belong to the SME segment,” said Dinesh Khara, chairman of SBI, adding, “The slippages are large because of the disruption in the SME segment.”
 He also said, “SBI is expecting a credit growth of 9% during this financial year.
-The under-utilisation of credit lines by borrowers in our corporate clients group has dropped to 25%,” Khara said.
+The under-utilisation of credit lines by borrowers in our corporate client’s group has dropped to 25%,” Khara said.
 “That’s a positive.”

 The lender beat market estimates following which the stock skyrocketed at Dalal Street.
 The bank has reported the highest net profit in a quarter, uplifting the market sentiment.
 Analysts, according to media reports, expect the bank to have healthy performance post the second-wave speed breakers.
 India’s largest bank is also expected to be better placed in terms of market capitalization, provisions, and asset quality, and buoyed by recoveries from United Breweries.
 However, analysts also suspect a weakened business momentum due to an industry-wide slowdown amid the pandemic.